telerik/winforms-docs/ribbonbar/getting-started/creating-the-start-menu,-quick-access-toolbar,-and-shortcuts.md

 ## Add Code

 1. Copy the following code to the code window of the form.
 The first method will run when clicking the FileOpen Quick Access Menu item.
-The second method will run when the user clicks the Bold item.#_[C#] Open a text file and make its text bold_
+The second method will run when the user clicks the Bold item.

+#### Open a text file and make its text bold

 {{source=..\SamplesCS\RibbonBar\GettingStarted\CreatingStartMenuQATAndShortcuts.cs region=OpenFileAndMakeTextBold}}
 {{source=..\SamplesVB\RibbonBar\GettingStarted\CreatingStartMenuQATAndShortcuts.vb region=OpenFileAndMakeTextBold}}